 - Publishing Financial Planning Career Paths: Building More Sustainable and Successful Businesses, a comprehensive workforce development guide to help employers in the financial planning profession with financial planner recruitment, onboarding, training, career development and retention.

 - Expanding the CFP Board Career Center to include a greater number of entry-level positions and internships and hosting additional Online Career Fairs.
 Launched in 2015, the Career Center serves as a go-to resource for employers and job seekers, connects firms with highly qualified individuals who hold or are pursuing CFP® certification.

 - Launching the Financial Planner Re-entry Initiative (FPRI), an innovative program that connects employers with a high-caliber, primarily female talent pool of mid- to senior-level professionals who are looking to return to the workforce following a career break.
 FPRI findings have been published in Financial Planner Re-Entry Initiative: Career Path for Professional Women in Financial Planning, a comprehensive white paper that outlines best practices for managing a re-entry program.

 - Expanding scholarship programs for individuals pursuing financial planning studies required for CFP® certification.
-The Center is currently administering three scholarship programs: The Milton Stern Scholars Fund, The Deena Jo Heide-Diesslin Foundation Challenge Match Scholarship, the Richard B. Wagner Memorial Scholarship Fund (launched in collaboration with FPA) and the Envestnet Scholarship.
+The Center is currently administering four scholarship programs: The Milton Stern Scholars Fund, The Deena Jo Heide-Diesslin Foundation Challenge Match Scholarship, the Richard B. Wagner Memorial Scholarship Fund (launched in collaboration with FPA) and the Envestnet Scholarship.